suamin/T2NER/README.md

 #### Preprocessing

-Download the NER data of interest and convert into CoNLL format.
+Download the NER data of interest and convert it into CoNLL format.
 Example datasets are provided in `data` folder (GermEval 2014, CoNLL-2002).
 Then, preprocess the CoNLL formatted data:

 ```
 python t2ner/preprocess.py \